DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **combine**: Solved the "Combinations" problem, where the task is to generate all possible combinations of size `k` from a range of numbers from `1` to `n`.
 The solution utilizes backtracking to explore different combinations by recursively adding elements to a temporary list and backtracking when the combination size reaches `k`.
 This method efficiently generates all possible combinations, with a time complexity of O(C(n, k))—the number of ways to choose `k` elements from `n`.
     [Problem Description: combine](https://leetcode.com/problems/combinations/description/)
+* Day 215: 🎳 Console-Based Bowling Game in Python 🕹️

+  Today, I developed an interactive Bowling Game using Python, played entirely in the console.
+This project focuses on creating a simple yet fun bowling simulation using ASCII art to represent the pins and providing a real-time score after each roll.
+Below are the key highlights:

+  - **ASCII Art**: The bowling pins are represented in the console using ASCII characters (`O` for standing pins and ` ` for knocked-down pins).
+The `display_pins` function visually organizes the pins in a triangular format, providing a clear representation of the current game state.

+  - **Roll Simulation**: The game uses the `roll_ball` function to simulate each roll of the ball.
+This function randomly determines which pins are knocked down, simulating a real bowling experience where the outcome of each roll is unpredictable.

+  - **Real-time Score Calculation**: After each roll, the `calculate_score` function counts the number of knocked-down pins, giving the player instant feedback on their performance.
+The total score is updated in real-time after each roll.

+  - **Game Flow**: The game allows the player to take two rolls per frame.
+After the second roll, the player is given the option to either restart the game or exit.
+This makes the game easily replayable and provides a complete user experience.

+  - **Reset and Exit Options**: After completing two rolls, players can choose whether to reset the game and try again or exit.
+This feature gives users flexibility in how long they wish to play.

+  This project was a fun way to combine Python logic with interactive gameplay, using simple text-based output.
+It was also a great exercise in creating a user-friendly interface, even when working in a console environment.
+The real-time scoring and ability to reset or exit make this project engaging, and I look forward to building more games like this!